-Kristen Lieving, Director
+Kristen Lieving, Secretary

 Kristen sees literacy as a social justice and public health issue: literacy means having the ability to gain access to jobs, knowing how to consume health information, and engaging in an increasingly complex world.
 Literacy goes beyond reading and writing to include how to be a consumer of information and to develop critical thinking skills.
 Developing the skill to communicate effectively has a far-reaching impact for individuals, families, communities, and society as a whole.

 Arthur started as an ESL tutor and joined the LVSF Board in April 2019.
 Arthur has a long-term interest in teaching and working with others.
 In 1994, he graduated from Southwestern College with a master’s in counseling.
 Since 2001 he has been on staff at Life Link/La Luz.
 Arthur is also a writer and poet.